Practice kindness. Practice piano. Practice yoga. Practice my spiritual disciplines. (I do three of these things.)

 Because a negative meaning — even if it is exactly what the other intends — rarely leads me to compassion or connection.
 And it certainly impedes my ever-quest for calm.

 I want to be compassionate and connected and calm.
-So now I’m practicing something even harder for me than piano: paying attention to when I affix negative meaning to words spoken or things done.
+So now I’m practicing something even harder for me than piano: paying attention when I affix negative meaning to words spoken or things done.
 And then I practice softening myself to release those meanings before I respond.

 Hard, hard, hard.
 (Ask my poor dear husband, who can’t crack a joke around me in certain situations without unleashing my baffling ire.)